PySimpleGUI/PySimpleGUI/readme.md

 ```
 Parameter definitions

-    filename - file name if the image is in a file.
+    filename - file name if the image is in a file
     data - if image is in RAM (PIL format?)
     data_base64 - image in base64 format
     background_color - Color of background